Test and Trace Support Payment

 To ensure that people on lower incomes that work are able to self-isolate without worrying about their finances, they may be entitled to a Test and Trace Support payment of £500.

-Fully vaccinated adults are no longer required to self-isolate if they have been identified as a close contact by NHS Test and Trace and are therefore not eligible for a Test and Trace Support payment.
+Prior to the 30 November 2021 and from the 14 December 2021 fully vaccinated adults are no longer required to self-isolate if they have been identified as a close contact by NHS Test and Trace and are therefore not eligible for a Test and Trace Support Payment.

 Most people under the age of 18 who are identified as a close contact by NHS Test and Trace are no longer required to self-isolate, so in most cases their parent and guardians will not be eligible for a test and trace support payment.